 - In patients with recurrent ventricular tachycardia, catheter ablation may be beneficial.

 - Response to medical therapy may be disappointing and, particularly in the young, heart transplantation or left ventricular assist devices may be required.
-Transplant has excellent functional results and survival rates of 80% at one year and 70% at five years.
+Transplant has excellent functional results.
+One study of patients with familial dilated cardiomyopathy reported survival rates of 91% at one year and 80% at five years.